How To Paint Furniture With Latex Paint? (6 Steps)

 5. Let the furniture dry.

-Also, remove or cover any nearby objects to prevent paint splatter.
+Note: Remove or cover nearby objects (or materials) to prevent paint splatter.
 Open all windows and doors to create a well-ventilated area.

 Next, you have to remove the previous paint that the wood furniture had.

-To know the type of finish the furniture has, use rubbing alcohol:
+To know the type of finish the furniture has, do the following things.

 1. Pour rubbing alcohol into a rag.